 There are many categories in our awards and in each category there will be a Judges Award which is determined by panels chose for their knowledge of games and a Peoples Choice Award where you the visitor can vote on the best games using the website.

-The sort listed games will appear in the programme and on the website, so why not get involved and help us choose our winners.
+Voting arrangements and a list of the sort listed games will be published on the website just before the show, so why not get involved and help us choose our winners.

-These are the provisional categories for the awards for 2019.
-Games for evaluation will be sent to a panel of judges who will short list them as well as selecting the overall Judges Awards winner.
+These are the provisional categories for the awards for 2020.
+Games for evaluation are sent to a panel of judges who will short list them as well as selecting the overall Judges Awards winner.
 On the weekend of UK Games Expo visitors will vote on short listed games to determine the People's choice award winner.

 Good luck to all our entrants.